Skip to main content

 Instructions

-Dense session-start briefing: active tasks, current epics, recent completions (with evidence snippets), and recent activity.
+Dense session-start briefing: active tasks, current epics, project constraints (requirements as stubs, violated/at-risk first — treat these as standing product intent), recent completions (with evidence snippets), recent activity, and the home-wide unfiled work count.
 No focal entity required — use this at the start of every session to understand what you were working on.
-Optional scope narrows to a folder (for project-scoped briefing), milestone, or epic.
+Optional scope narrows the entity sections to a folder, milestone, or epic; unfiled remains home-wide because parentless work has no subtree ancestry.
+Optional operation resumes a mid-flight operation document: its live state becomes the briefing's FOCUS centerpiece and the rest of the briefing yields budget to it.

 Input Schema